 dimension.

-dimension.
-Click the Advanced Setting button to access the dimension type assignments.
+Click the Advanced Settings button to access the dimension type assignments.
+There you can also tag the dimensions with Version

-Once you have selected a validated cube, click Confirm Selection and then Next.
+Once you have selected a validated cube, click Confirm Selection and then Save & Next.
+If you wish to abort, click Close to return to the overview.

 The essential components of this slice are the Time